purplemon/wello_coffee-machine/README.md

-# VCSharpBucks - Virtual Coffee Machine (.NET Console application)
+# CSharpBucks - Virtual Coffee Machine (.NET Console application)

 This repo contains all the source files to build and run a virtual coffee machine.